Management of HIV/AIDS: Combination therapy

 The life cycle of HIV can be as short as about 1.5 days from viral entry into a cell, through replication, assembly, and release of additional viruses, to infection of other cells.
 HIV lacks proofreading enzymes to correct errors made when it converts its RNA into DNA via reverse transcription.
 Its short life-cycle and high error rate cause the virus to mutate very rapidly, resulting in a high genetic variability.
 Most of the mutations either are inferior to the parent virus (often lacking the ability to reproduce at all) or convey no advantage, but some of them have a natural selection superiority to their parent and can enable them to slip past defenses such as the human immune system and antiretroviral drugs.
 The more active copies of the virus, the greater the possibility that one resistant to antiretroviral drugs will be made.

 When antiretroviral drugs are used improperly, multi-drug resistant strains can become the dominant genotypes very rapidly.
 In the era before multiple drug classes were available (pre-1997), the reverse-transcriptase inhibitors zidovudine, didanosine, zalcitabine, stavudine, and lamivudine were used serially or in combination leading to the development of multi-drug resistant mutations.

 In contrast, antiretroviral combination therapy defends against resistance by creating multiple obstacles to HIV replication.
 This keeps the number of viral copies low and reduces the possibility of a superior mutation.
 If a mutation that conveys resistance to one of the drugs arises, the other drugs continue to suppress reproduction of that mutation.
 With rare exceptions, no individual antiretroviral drug has been demonstrated to suppress an HIV infection for long; these agents must be taken in combinations in order to have a lasting effect.
 As a result, the standard of care is to use combinations of antiretroviral drugs.
 Combinations usually consist of three drugs from at least two different classes.
 This three drug combination is commonly known as a triple cocktail.
 Combinations of antiretrovirals are subject to positive and negative synergies, which limits the number of useful combinations.

 Because of HIV's tendency to mutate, when patients who have started an antiretrovial regimen fail to take it regularly, resistance can develop.
 On the other hand, patients who take their medications regularly can stay on one regimen without developing resistance.
 This greatly increases life expectancy and leaves more drugs available to the individual should the need arise.

-In recent years, drug companies have worked together to combine these complex regimens into single-pill fixed-dose combinations.
+In 2000, drug companies have worked together to combine these complex regimens into single-pill fixed-dose combinations.
 More than 20 antiretroviral fixed-dose combinations have been developed.
 This greatly increases the ease with which they can be taken, which in turn increases the consistency with which medication is taken (adherence), and thus their effectiveness over the long-term.